mdalbello/airspace-jekyll/_pages/about.md

 I obtained my Ph.D. in Marine Ecology from the University of Pisa, under the supervision of Prof. Lisandro Benedetti-Cecchi.
-I received a B.Sc. degree in Marine Environmental Science from University of Genova and a M.Sc. degree in Marine Biology at the University of Pisa.
+I received a B.Sc. degree in Marine Environmental Science from the University of Genova and a M.Sc. degree in Marine Biology from the University of Pisa.